david-pugh-gcell/ibeacon_example_swift/README.md

 # ibeacon_example_swift
-Example of detecting an iBeacon region in Swift
+Example of detecting an iBeacon region in iOS using Swift.
-A simple example of detecting a single iBeacon region in Swift.
+A simple example of detecting a single beacon region using Swift.
-When in the foreground a list of detected beacons is shown.
+When in the foreground a list of detected beacons with the appropropriate Proxmimity UUID are shown in a Table View.
-Notifications are given when the app is in the background.
+If the app is in tehbackground then notifications are issued everytime the proximity to the beacon changes, and if you enter/exit a region.